 How can you plan for a house sale falling through?

 Whether a buyer discovers something wrong with a property, something goes awry on the mortgage front or the seller’s personal circumstances change, there are lots of reasons why house sales fall through.
 It can be upsetting and costly, but there are ways to protect yourself, whether you’re buying or selling.
 From comprehensive surveys to minimising the size of your chain, being open to compromise on relatively minor issues and ensuring your finances are in great shape for your mortgage.
+Read more about how to protect yourself in our guide to gazumping, gazanging and gazundering.

-Should I get a mortgage broker?
+Should I get a mortgage advisor?

 Disclaimer: This article is for informal and general advice only.